jifalops/localization/README.md

   The inputs and outputs of the NN will be scaled.
 RSS ranges from -120 dBm to 0 dBm, and would be plugged into the NN as -1 and 1 respectively.

+  How to flatten the weights into an array:

+  hiddenBiasesStart = inputs * hidden;
+  hiddenToOutputStart = hiddenBiasesStart + hidden;
+  outputBiasesStart = hiddenToOutputStart + hidden * numOutputs;

 Example use of RefiningParams and RangingParams

 5 samples are collected from a single device, 1 is dropped from the high and low end, then the median